positron-solutions/dslide/README.md

     (defun my-stop-if-forward ()
       (dslide-push-step (lambda (direction)
                       (when (eq direction 'forward)
-                        ;; Be sure to return t or the hook will run again.
+                        ;; Be sure to return t or the callback won't count as a ;; step and the hook will run again.
                         (prog1 t (dslide-deck-stop))))))

     (setq dslide-after-last-slide-hook #'my-stop-if-forward)